mattjohnsonpint/TimeZoneConverter/README.md

 #### Note on OS Data Dependencies

 Some functions, such as `TZConvert.GetTimeZoneInfo` rely on the underlying `TimeZoneInfo` object having access to time zone data of the operating system.
-On Windows, this data comes from the registry and is mainted via Windows Updates.
+On Windows, this data comes from the registry and is maintained via Windows Updates.

 On OSX and Linux, this data comes from a distribution of the [IANA time zone database](https://www.iana.org/time-zones),  usually via the `tzdata` package.
 If your environment does not have the `tzdata` package installed, you will need to install it for `TZConvert.GetTimeZoneInfo` to work correctly.

 For example, the Alpine Linux Docker images for .NET Core no longer ship with `tzdata`.
-See [dotnet/dotnet-docker#1366](https://github.com/dotnet/dotnet-docker/issues/1366) for instructions on how to add it back to your Docker images.
+See [dotnet/dotnet-docker#1366](https://github.com/dotnet/dotnet-docker/issues/1366) for instructions on how to add it to your Docker images.

 ## TimeZoneConverter.Posix Installation